tendermint/tendermint/spec/blocksync/verification.md

 - Once we replace a peer due to it having timed out or not reporting a correct block, nothing prevents a node from reconnecting to it - *there is no notion of blacklisted peers*.
 - If we connect to a subset of peers, they could feed the node faulty data.
 Eventually, when the node switches to consensus, it would realize there is something wrong, but then the node itself might be blacklisted.
 - Alternatively, a node that is fed faulty data, could, upon switching to conensus, become part of a light client attack by serving as a faulty witness.
 - There is no check whether the maximum height reported by peers is true or not.
 A slow node could report a very distant height to the node - for example 2000, when the blockchain is at height 1000 in fact.
 This would lead to one part of the condition to switch to consensus never being true.
 To prevent the node switching due to not advancing, the malicious node sends a new block very slowly.
 Thus the node progresses but can never participate in consensus.
 This issue could potentially be mitigated if, instead of taking the maximum height reported by peers, we report the lowest of their maximums.
 The idea is that peers should be close enough to the top of the chain in any case.
+But this could also open the node to an attack where they switch to consensus too early.
+The median would be a good compromise between the two.
 - A blocksyncing node can flood peers with requests - constantly reporting that it has not synced up.
 At the moment, the maximum amount of requests received is limited and protects peers to some extent against this attack.

 ## Additional ideas and suggestions